scala/docs.scala-lang/_tour/basics.md

 ## Classes

-You can define classes with the `class` keyword followed by its name and constructor parameters.
+You can define classes with the `class` keyword followed by its name and constructor parameters:

 ```tut
 class Greeter(prefix: String, suffix: String) {